Daniel Chorzempa

-Daniel Walter Chorzempa (born December 7, 1944) is an American organist, composer and architect.
+Daniel Walter Chorzempa (December 7, 1944 – March 25, 2023) was an American organist, composer and architect.

 Biography

-Chorzempa was born in Minneapolis, Minnesota, and subsequently studied music and architecture at the University of Minnesota and further music studies in Cologne.
+Daniel Chorzempa was born in Minneapolis, Minnesota on December 7, 1944.
+He subsequently studied music and architecture at the University of Minnesota and further music studies in Cologne.
 After starting out as a pianist (achieving some success in Europe during the late 1960s and early 1970s), he became better known as an organist.
 In the 1970s he was also active as a composer associated with the Cologne School and New Simplicity.

+Chorzempa never married.
+He died on March 25, 2023, at the age of 78.